Britain's King Charles to visit France on Sept 20-22 | Politics

 - France

-Britain's King Charles will travel to France on September 20-22 after a planned state visit in March was cancelled because of tense protests over reforms to the French pension system, the Elysee said on Thursday.
-"This visit is an honour for France, at a time when our country will also host the Rugby World Cup," the Elysee statement said.
+Britain's King Charles and his wife, Queen Camilla, will travel to France on Sept.
+20-22, the Elysee and Buckingham Palace said on Thursday, after a planned state visit in March was cancelled because of tense protests over a French pension reform.
+"This visit is an honour for France, at a time when our country will also host the Rugby World Cup," the Elysee said in a statement.
+"It will bear witness to the depth of the historical ties that unite our two countries and our two peoples."

-But the visit was cancelled after social unrest over President Emmanuel Macron's new pension law erupted into some of the worst street violence seen in years across the country.
+But the visit was cancelled amid social unrest over President Emmanuel Macron's new pension law.
 Instead, Charles visited Germany on his first overseas trip as king.

+With the visit now back on the agenda, on Sept.
+20-21 Charles and Camilla will meet with President Emmanuel Macron and his wife Brigitte in Paris, and they will then travel to the southwestern France city of Bordeaux on Sept.
+22. A source said the programme will be broadly similar to the one that was planned in March.

+Macron and Charles - who speaks French - had already met in person before Charles became king, and have also talked over the phone.
+The Elysee said Charles' visit to Paris will be an opportunity for the two to talk about the protection of the environment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)